glennj/exercism.io/pharo-smalltalk/hamming/README.md

 # Hamming

+Welcome to Hamming on Exercism's Pharo Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Calculate the Hamming Distance between two DNA strands.

 Your body is made up of cells that contain DNA.
 Those cells regularly wear out and need replacing, which they achieve by dividing into daughter cells.
 In fact, the average human body experiences about 10 quadrillion cell divisions in a lifetime!